vdelanno/convida/assets/txt-en.md

 ¿Could COVID-19 be spread by touching contaminated things?
 Yes.
 It is possible that a person could get infected by touching contaminated objects (tables or door handles used by an infected person) and then by touching their eyes, nose and mouth without washing their hands previously for at least 20 seconds.

-¿Where do spread the COVID-19 virus easily?
+¿Where does the COVID-19 virus spread easily?
 The COVID-19 virus is easily transmitted where there are many people together, who do not keep 6 feet of distance for a long period.
 In closed and stuffy places the spreading is very high.

 ¿How long could I transmit the COVID-19 virus if I get infected?